project-wildfyre/careconnect-messaging-r4/input/pagecontent/referrals.md

 |----------------------------|-----|-----|
 {: .grid }

 The content of the Composition (Referral Letter) is not discussed here.
-Please see NHS Digital Transfer of Care projects for details.
+Please see Project Wildfyre Transfer of Care projects for details.
 Composition (/FHIR Document) may be replaced with traditional documents such as a letter in PDF format.

 ### Patient Referral and Resposnse - Exchange of Fire